Note: This guide is specific to GitHub Enterprise Servers. For github.com connections, see Integrating with GitHub.

 Initial application setup

-Depending on your corporate firewall settings, you may need to allowlist logins from Gearset’s static IPs.
-Next, you will need to create a new OAuth application for Gearset to be able to access your GitHub Enterprise Server instance, by following these steps:
+in your repository's settings.
+Next, you will need to create a new OAuth application for Gearset to be able to access your GitHub Enterprise Server instance:

 Go to the